 Williamson’s use of the word socialism is idiosyncratic and extreme.
 But it also means the case against socialism collapses utterly.
 Williamson’s proof that “socialism” is a disaster is that U.S. public schools aren’t doing a very good job, which he blames on their being government schools rather than private schools.
 But if socialism gets the blame for the poor performance of U.S. students, why doesn’t socialism get the credit for the superior performance of students in other countries’ public schools?
 Why aren’t the Chinese public school system and the Finnish public school system and the Canadian public school system taken as evidence of socialism’s potential?
 Even accepting that all public institutions are socialism, the U.S. public school system cannot possibly demonstrate an “inherent” defect of socialism, because we know that there are public school systems that do very well around the world.
 The argumentation here is just pitiful: take a U.S. government program that has failed and use it to draw absolute conclusions about government itself, without looking at other governments where the program has succeeded.

-I don’t want to get too much into the technical stuff about the calculation debate, except to point out even more interesting left thinkers who are posing challenges to the central assumptions.
+I don’t want to get too much into the technical stuff about the calculation debate.
+If you would like to dive further into that, there are interesting left thinkers who are posing challenges to the central assumptions.
 See, for example, Evgeny Morozov’s detailed new article “Digital Socialism?
 The Calculation Debate in the Age of Big Data” in the latest New Left Review.

 (I have previously critiqued Tucker for his defense of child labor and insistence that Taco Bell is a place of beauty and splendor.)